 Regression is a statistical method that allows modeling relationships between a dependent variable and one or more independent variables.

-A regression analysis makes it possible to infer or predict another variable on the basis of one or more variables.
+A regression analysis makes it possible to infer or predict another variable based on one or more variables.

 Further you could now investigate whether these three variables have an influence on a person's salary.
 If so, you can predict a person's salary by using the highest education level, the weekly working hours and the age of a person.